chris-trag/splash-screen-fire-tv-demo/README.md

 **Step 1:** Create your custom splash screen

-Create a file splashscreen.xml in the drawable directory.
-This fill will contain all the graphic elements, arranged in layers, of your splash screen.
+Create a file named splashscreen.xml in the drawable directory.
+This file will contain all the graphic elements and layers of your splash screen, such as the background color and the main graphic.
+This file should have the following markup:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <layer-list xmlns:android="http://schemas.android.com/apk/res/android" android:opacity="opaque">